-c) Materiality
+(c) Materiality

-If information is misstated, omitted, incorrectly shown, or not disclosed, it has the potential to influence or change the decisions or judgements taken by the majority of reasonable persons relying on the financial statements or those charged with governance.
+Suppose information is misstated, omitted, incorrectly shown, or not disclosed.
+In that case, it has the potential to influence or change the decisions or judgements taken by most reasonable persons relying on the financial statements or those charged with governance.
 The Association recognises that any materiality threshold should be based upon what will affect users' decisions.
 Materiality is a matter of professional judgement influenced by the characteristics of the entity and the perceptions as to who are, or are likely to be, the users of the financial statements and their information needs.
-The Association gives consideration to a number of quantitative and qualitative judgements in assessing whether a misstatement is material.
+The Association considers several quantitative and qualitative judgements in assessing whether a misstatement is material.
 Separately the Association's Auditors also consider these points.